leijendary/aws-cdk-template/README.md

 Example:

-`cdk --profile leijendary-dev deploy --all`
+`cdk --profile $AWS_PROFILE_NAME deploy --all`

-### Global Stacks
+### Account-specific Stacks

-There are global stacks that should be deployed via local execution with a main (preferrably non-root) account first:
+There are global stacks that should be deployed via local execution with a main account first:

+1. `Billing`
+2. `Organization`

+Then these are the stacks that you should run in your Build account:

-1. `BillingStack`
+1. `CodeBuild`
-2. `OrganizationStack`
+2. `Repository`
-3. `RepositoryStack`

 Example:

-`cdk --profile leijendary-main deploy BillingStack`
+`cdk --profile $AWS_PROFILE_NAME deploy Billing -e`

 ## CloudFront Public Keys